-The most common mistake that fathers can make while trying to raise honest is being liars themselves.
-You can teach a kid the entirety of morals you want, but at the end of the day, he or she will learn by examples.
+The most common mistake that fathers can make while trying to raise honesty is being liars themselves.
+You can teach a kid the entirety of morals you want, but at the end of the day, he or she will learn by example.
 Things learned in books and imparted to by elders mean not a thing in comparison to what they learn through observations.

 Letting their failures get to you

 Most parents and especially fathers, do not take failures well.
 They react to failures in either of two ways: they either let the kids know that they are disappointed, or they lash out at the kids for not succeeding.
 Neither scenario is ideal if you are trying to teach lessons in telling truths to your kids.

 Kids who fear their parents more often than not grow up to be liars.
 Strict parents who maintain a tight leash on their kids do not give them any space to commit mistakes.
 More importantly, they do not give them the opportunity to learn from their mistakes.

 - Fear abets dishonesty: Only when your kids are given the freedom to find out their passions and interests on their own do they grow as individuals.
 And in this quest, they would have to undergo their fair share of failures.
 If they are not given the support to be honest about their failures to their parents, they will invariably grow up to be adults who are dishonest about their failures in society.